And greetings once again, ladies and gentlemen, great to have you here.

 Okay.

-Yeah, but rather than go there, let me make my point real quick, okay?
+But rather than go there, let me make my point real quick, okay?

-I know what your point of.
+I know what your point is.

-Your point is that the American people were fooled because Obama ran a bunch of lying stinking negative character assassination ads on Romney, and people had no choice to believe it because nobody ever said that those ads were lies.
+Your point is that the American people were fooled because Obama ran a bunch of lying, stinking, negative character assassination ads on Romney, and people had no choice to believe it because nobody ever said that those ads were lies.

-What they what the Republicans can do now, if they really want to do something, like you mentioned a few minutes ago, uh that they could, you know, get on the air and and say this or say that, call their press conferences.
+No, even if they said the ads were lies, what the Republicans can do now, if they really want to do something, like you mentioned a few minutes ago, that they could get on the air and say this or say that, call their press conferences, what they need to do is call their press conferences and flood the airways with playing these negative ads against all Republicans.

 Play them back.